-At Rhythm Systems, we've been increasing organizational performance with our #1 rated easy-to-use software for 15 years, and we'd be happy to share what we've learned.
-Organizations with strong organizational performance management systems outperform their peers by up to 30% on average.
+At Rhythm Systems, we've been increasing organizational performance with our #1-rated easy-to-use software for 15 years, and we'd be happy to share what we've learned.
+Organizations with solid corporate performance management systems outperform their peers by up to 30% on average.

 The following are the most crucial factors that influence organizational performance:

 We'll discuss these on a high level in this article.
 I will link to supporting information so you can dig deeper into the organizational performance management sections below.

 Organizational culture is a set of shared values, beliefs, and behaviors that an organization holds.
 It can be defined as the "patterns of behavior" in which people work together to accomplish organizational goals (Hogan & Hogan, 2003).
 It is the way that people work together to achieve common goals.
 This study aimed to determine if there were any differences between the two companies based on their organizational cultures.
 The results showed that both companies had similar corporate cultures; however, one had a more positive culture than the other.

 Organizational performance is a skill that a company can define, measure, and improve using the proper KPIs, quarterly rocks, and a goal management system to keep employees engaged and motivated.
 It would be best if you worked on organizational culture daily with a great BHAG (long-term goal), clearly respected set core values and mutual respect.
 Investing in people and culture is one of the most often overlooked measures that leads to improved financial performance and increased market share.

 3-5 Year Strategic Plan